mdn/browser-compat-data/docs/publishing.md

 Any project owner (or release designee) can complete the following steps to publish a new version.

-A release is performed by merging the automated release pull request titled `Release vX.Y.Z`:
+To publish a release:

 1. _If this is a major or minor release_: Align with project owners on the release notes entries, i.e. "Breaking changes" for major releases, and "Notable changes" for major/minor releases.
-2. Mark the release PR as ready for review.
+2. Mark the release pull request (titled `Release vX.Y.Z`) as ready for review.
-3. Ensure that the release PR is up-to-date, i.e. that all checks have passed on the latest `main` commit, and that no other PR is merged right before.
+3. Ensure that the pull request is up-to-date, i.e. that all checks have passed on the latest `main` commit, and that no other pull request is merged right before.
 4. _If this is a major or minor release_: Add the release notes entries manually to the `RELEASE_NOTES.md` on the `release` branch (_below_ the release date).
-5. Merge the release PR.
+5. Merge the pull request.

 ## Behind the scenes